rdlfcode/alpha_vantage/README.md

 Store both raw and processed datasets.
 I have a lot of storage so it's worth storing both if it avoid recalculating in the future.

 Store all possible metrics when hypertuning.
-Models should be compared using RMSE (but can be configured in settings).
+Models should be compared using MAPE (but can be configured in settings).

 The statistical models you mentioned seem great.
 I would also include linear and exponential regression and FFT.